elastic/rally/docs/adding_tracks.rst

 .. note::

     If you want to check the final result, please check Rally's log file.
-Rally will print the full rendered track there after it has loaded it successfully.
+Rally will print the fully rendered track there after it has loaded it successfully.

 You can even use `Jinja2 variables <http://jinja.pocoo.org/docs/2.9/templates/#assignments>`_ but you need to import the Rally helpers a bit differently then.
 You also need to declare all variables before the ``import`` statement::